nichotieno/vspt/README.md

 3.  **Set up environment variables:**

     Create a `.env.local` file in the root of your project and add your Finnhub API key.
-You can get one for free from [Finnhub.io](https://finnhub.io/register).
+You can get a free key from [Finnhub.io](https://finnhub.io/register).

     ```env
     FINNHUB_API_KEY=your_finnhub_api_key_here